mukuldhattarwal/pitwall_intel/README.md

 ## WHAT IS THIS

 **PitWall Intel** is an F1 race result predictor that thinks like a race engineer.
-It pulls 3 seasons of real Formula 1 data from the OpenF1 API, engineers predictive features from qualifying pace, tyre strategy, championship pressure, and weather — then runs an XGBoost model to predict the full race finishing order before lights out.
+It pulls 3 seasons of real Formula 1 data from the OpenF1 API, enriches it with deep lap-by-lap telemetry from FastF1 (lap consistency, tyre degradation, sector deltas), engineers predictive features from qualifying pace, tyre strategy, championship pressure, and weather — then runs an XGBoost model to predict the full race finishing order before lights out.

 Built for intermediate data science students who want a real project with real data and results worth showing off.